R-Vessel-X/SlicerRVXLiverSegmentation/README.md

 <img src="https://github.com/R-Vessel-X/SlicerRVXLiverSegmentation/raw/main/Screenshots/liver_tab_result.png" width="800"/>

-#### Liver segmentation for CT data
+#### AI Liver segmentation

-To segmentation of the liver for CT data can be done using the following process:
+AI segmentation of the liver can be done using the following process:

 * Select the `Liver In` segment
-* Select the `Segment CT Liver` tool
+* Select the `Segment CT/MRI Liver` tool
+* Select the volume Modality
+* (optional) Specify the Liver's Region of Interest
   * Select the volumes ROI in the `ROI` combo box
   * Toggle the visibility of the ROI
   * Shrink the ROI until it roughly encompasses the volume's liver
 * Click on apply
 * Correct the segmented liver if necessary using the `Scissors`, `Margin` and `Smoothing` tools.